How does a Frazoo school club work? Frazoo club consists of hour-long sessions, held over 4/5 weeks, either after school or at lunchtime.

 The animals seem to appreciate a stroll across your hands in the fresh air.
 They see our fingers and hands as a nice warm ‘tree’ to climb or walk up.
 The reptiles also love the warmth of human hands.
-Lola will lie along your arm to feel the warmth, and Biscuit bellyflops onto your hand and looks like she’s sunbathing!
+Lola will lie along your arm to feel the warmth, and Toothless bellyflops onto your hand and looks like he’s sunbathing!

 Isn’t it unkind to sell animals in pet shops and keep animals in zoos?

 These are important subjects to debate in sessions, and questions that should always be asked.
 We will discuss the rules and ethical codes of British and European Zoos and also how they have links with Conservation Projects around the world.
 I believe that, by meeting my animals, children can share my passion that all creatures are beautiful (or at least fascinating!) and that all have a right to live on this earth without the threat of extinction.